quic/efficient-transformers/docs/source/installation.md

 * **If using ZSH terminal then "device_group" should be in single quotes e.g.  "--device_group [0]"**

 # Linux Installation
+There are two different way to install efficient-transformers.

 ## Using SDK